j-berg-au/BOUNDLESS/content/Notes.md

 If you have an idea for what would be a "subclass", make it a talent tree.
 Exploding dice?
 **General**
-- Vampire Talent Tree
+- Vampire Talent Tree (start as Narrative Talent)
-- Lycanthrope Talent Tree
+- Lycanthrope Talent Tree (start as Narrative Talent) **Vanguard**
-**Vanguard**
 - A way to self-heal?
 - Bonus effects on crits